semmtech/fetch/README.md

 ## Disclaimer

-The code within this project is offered as-is.
+The code within this project is offered as-is, and since 2021 has not been actively being developed.